Loading...

 • Cross-Platform Support

-ASP.NET Core development offers cross-platform support which was not possible in previous .Net versions.
-Developers can build apps for Windows, Mac, and Linux platforms and it can be used to build cloud and IoT applications with modern architecture.
+ASP.NET Core development offers cross-platform support, which was impossible in previous .Net versions.
+Developers can build apps for Windows, Mac, and Linux platforms, which can be used to build cloud and IoT applications with modern architecture.

 • Better Performance And Scalability